amaharek/Math-games-v2/README.md

 ## 🎯 About the Game

-Math Game v2 is an interactive educational game designed to help players improve their mental math skills.
+Math Games v2 is an interactive educational game designed to help players improve their mental math skills.
 Players select an operation type from a menu and solve 20 problems, earning points for correct answers.
 The game features visual feedback, sound effects, and a scoring system to make learning math fun and engaging.

 **Video Demo**: https://youtu.be/R8UUBWTG0OQ